-- The Intensive Outpatient Program: A 10-week program that includes group sessions three nights a week and an individual session once a week.
-Group sessions are held on Monday, Wednesday and Thursday evenings from 6:00 p.m. to 9:00 p.m.
+- The Intensive Outpatient Program: A 15-week program that includes group sessions two nights a week and an individual session once a week.
+Group sessions are held on Monday and Thursday evenings from 6:00 p.m. to 9:00 p.m.

-- The Supportive Outpatient Program: A 16-week program that includes one group session each week and at least two individual sessions per month.
-Group sessions are held on Tuesday evenings from 5:30 p.m. to 7:30 p.m. or on Wednesday mornings from 9:00 a.m. to 11:00 a.m.
+- The Supportive Outpatient Program: A 12-16 week program that includes one group session each week and at least two individual sessions per month.
+Group sessions are 2-3 hours in length and held on Tuesday or Wednesday evenings beginning at 5:30 p.m.
+We also offer Supportive Outpatient Programs in the mornings beginning at 9:30 a.m.
 Family members are encouraged to participate.

 The Domestic Violence Program, at Teddy Buerger Center, is designated to teach participants how to handle conflict primarily in close, intimate relations, how to de-escalate stressful situations, and how to develop healthy relationship skills through improved communication.
-This program consists of an assessment/ orientation and twenty (20) 2-hour group sessions.
+This program consists of an assessment/ orientation and eighteen (18) 2-hour group sessions.
 Individual sessions will be scheduled as determined necessary for completion by the facilitator.

 Participants are educated on forms of abuse, long term impact of abuse on children and the family unit, and belief systems.
 The Domestic Violence Program promotes non-violent planning, and addresses attitude and belief changes that are pivotal in the prevention of a further violent act.
 Participants are also taught conflict resolution skills and are provided opportunities to practice skills in a group setting.